mt-inside/petstack-frogstar-k8s/terraform/README.md

   is that one module can't depend on another, and there's no other way to ensure the ordering.
 Just hack it by writing an infra output onto a tag of a deploy thing?
+  * can side-step this problem by not needing TF to wait for the cluster to be up, if the cluster bootstrapping is done by pusher-style systemd units on the controllers that check for the bootstrap resources and play them in
 * Use helm provider to install everything possible
 * Factor out k8s version, flux version, git repo to sync
 * State in a remote, persistent place.